 Hon.
-Lady Justice Jane Frances Abodo - Director of Public Prosecutions
+Lady Justice Jane Frances Abodo - Director of Public Prosecutions other Ministries, Departments, and Agencies.

 Hon.
 Lady Justice Jane Fancis Abodo started her presentation by defining a people-centred approach to mean a basket of innovative approaches that put the people at the centre e.g., in the Judiciary Plea bargain, SGBV Special sessions, Daily hearings and in the ODPP establishment of field offices, guidelines for prosecutors, and creating awareness through radio programs, among others.